bparanj/crystal/electronics/outline.md

 Utilize the voltage divider rule in AC calculations.
 Explain admittance and susceptance in AC circuits.
 Discuss power in AC circuits.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

+As an expert in electronics explain  in a concise mannner for a beginner to electronics.
+Provide formulas after explaining the reasoning behind the formula.

 This module will build on previous topics by presenting an introduction to resonance in series and parallel circuits.
 The module also covers bandwidth, tuning circuits, and the decibel.
 The Q of a series circuit is also presented using practical and theoretical examples of problem solving for resonance.